gamesrc-ver-recreation/build/notes-restoration.md

 - This may depend on luck.
 Even if the code is generally 100% matching, the OBJ files may still include data like original paths and timestamps of source files (including local or system headers).
+- In fact, it's known that a few functions won't perfectly match in layout for the 19960320 and earlier revisions of ENGINE.OBJ.
+The exact list of involved functions depends on the revision, but a few examples are wallscan, initengine, drawmasks and completemirror; Especially the latter.
 - Use DOBUILD.BAT to build the desired files (don't call wmake directly), or DOCLEAN.BAT to remove them.

 For reference, a list of such original paths in use is given here:

 - MMULTI.OBJ: C:\C\CPROG\2DRAW for local files, c:\watcom\h for system headers.
-- 19961207 (Duke3D 1.5) revision of CACHE1D.OBJ and 19970212 (SW 1.0)
+- The 19961207 (Duke3D 1.5) revision of CACHE1D.OBJ and the 19960320 and
-revision of ENGINE.OBJ: C:\C\CPROG\BUILD for local files, c:\watcom\h for system headers.
+19970212 (SW 1.0) revisions of ENGINE.OBJ: C:\C\CPROG\BUILD for
+local files, c:\watcom\h for system headers.
+- The 19960317, 19961012 and 19961213 (SW 1.2 Build Editor) revisions of
+BUILD.OBJ, the 19960319 revision of CACHE1D.OBJ and the 19960213, 19961012,
-- 19961012, 19961112 (Duke3D 1.5) and 19970522 (SW 1.1-1.2) revisions
+19961112 (Duke3D 1.5) and 19970522 (SW 1.1-1.2) revisions of ENGINE.OBJ:
-of ENGINE.OBJ, as well as the 19961012 and 19961213 (SW 1.2 Build Editor)
-revisions of BUILD.OBJ: D: for local files, c:\watcom\h for system headers.
+D: for local files, c:\watcom\h for system headers.

 Building the LIB
 ----------------

 1. Use DOBUILD.BAT, selecting the file(s) to create.
 2. If you're building Ken-Build, hopefully you should get exactly the original EXE.
-For all other choices, hopefully you should get perfectly matching OBJ files, in terms of the code that gets added to EXEs later.
+For all other choices, except for the 19960320 and earlier revisions of ENGINE.OBJ, hopefully you should get perfectly matching OBJ files, in terms of the code that gets added to EXEs later.
+The aforementioned revisions of ENGINE.OBJ are expected to differ at least a bit in layout.